CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/routing.md

 **Description**

-Takes a network, a source point, and a destination point as input.
+Takes a network, a source point and a destination point as input.
 Returns the length and the geometry of the shortest path in terms of weights of links between the node closest to the source point and the node closest to the destination point.

 * `network`: `ARRAY<STRUCT<src_idx INT64, src_geo GEOGRAPHY, dest_idx INT64, dest_geo GEOGRAPHY, weight FLOAT64>>` The network from which to compute the shortest path.
 You can use the result of the `GENERATE_NETWORK` function.
 * `pointA`: `GEOGRAPHY` Source point.
 The node of the network nearest to this point will be used as the source point to compute the shortest path.